-An agency or Minister may refuse a request for access to a document if:

-- (a) all reasonable steps have been taken to find the document; and - (b) the agency or Minister is satisfied that the document: - (i) is in the agency's or Minister's possession but cannot be found; or - (ii) does not exist.
+- (1) An agency or Minister may refuse a request for access to a document if: - (a) all reasonable steps have been taken to find the document; and - (b) the agency or Minister is satisfied that the document: - (i) is in the agency's or Minister's possession but cannot be found; or - (ii) does not exist.

-Relevant staff in the Office of the Prime Minister were asked to search for any relevant documents in their possession.
+Parliament House CANBERRA ACT 2600 Telephone (02) 6277 7700 www.pm.gov.au Parliament House CANBERRA ACT 2600 Relevant staff in the Office of the Prime Minister were asked to search for any relevant documents in their possession.
 As a result of these searches, no documents relevant to your request were found in the possession of the Prime Minister or his office.

-I am satisfied that all reasonable steps have been taken to identify documents relevant to your FOI request and I am satisfied that no documents relevant to the request are in the possession of the Prime Minister or his office.
-I have therefore decided to refuse your FOI request under section 24A(1)(b)(ii) of the FOI Act.
+I am satisfied that all reasonable steps have been taken to find documents relevant to your FOI request and I am satisfied that no documents exist.
+I have therefore made a decision to refuse your FOI request under section 24A(1)(b)(ii) of the FOI Act.